oguzelyte/nd0191-c2-React-Redux-project-starter/README.md

 # Employee Polls Project

 This repository holds code for the Udacity React Nanodegree course Employee Polls redux app.
 It is an application that uses a static database within `_DATA.js` and allows users to vote, create polls.
 There is also a dropdown login functionality allowing to impersonate an authenticated user.
 There is a leaderboard page, where you can see statistical information about users in the app.
-There is also an individual question page, where you can seee which question the user answered and some statistics.
+There is also an individual question page, where you can see which question the user answered and some statistics.

 Project uses tailwindcss for component styles.